Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Formation of close-in super-Earths

 \section{Formation of close-in super-Earths}

-We now model the formation of super-Earth systems.
+We now aim to model the formation of super-Earth systems like those observed.
 As shown in the previous section, different combinations of parameters (${t_{{\rm start}}}$, ${S_{{\rm peb}}}$, and ${\rm Rocky_{{\rm peb}}}$) produce dramatically different planetary systems.
-To conduct our new simulations we have purposely selected pebble fluxes that can successfully lead to the formation of hot super-Earth like systems rather than systems of terrestrial planets \citep[see ][]{lambrechtsetal18} or gas giants \citep{bitschetal18c}.
-We are interested in setups where at the time of the gas disk dispersal most planets anchored at the disk inner edge have masses between ${\rm \sim1~ M_{\oplus}}$ and ${\rm \sim15~M_{\oplus}}$.
-This makes them reasonably consistent with the expected masses for most close-in super-Earths observed by Kepler \citep[e.g.][]{wolfgangetal16}.
+To conduct our new simulations we have purposely selected pebble fluxes that can successfully lead to the formation of hot super-Earth systems rather than systems of terrestrial planets \citep[see ][]{lambrechtsetal18} or gas giants \citep{bitschetal18c}.
+We are interested in setups where at the time of the gas disk dispersal most planets anchored at the disk inner edge have masses of between ${\rm \sim1~ M_{\oplus}}$ and ${\rm \sim15~M_{\oplus}}$.
+This makes them reasonably consistent with the expected masses for most close-in super-Earths observed by Kepler \citep[e.g.,][]{wolfgangetal16}.

-In order to systematically evaluate the performance of the migration model we have performed 250 simulations considering four different selected scenarios.
-They are shown in Table \ref{tab:2}.
-This table also shows the integrated pebble flux of each setup which depends on ${S_{{\rm peb}}}$ and ${t_{{\rm start}}}$.
+To systematically evaluate the performance of the migration model we performed 250 simulations considering four different selected scenarios.
+These are shown in Table \ref{tab:2}, which also presents the integrated pebble flux of each setup, which depends on ${S_{{\rm peb}}}$ and ${t_{{\rm start}}}$.

-In order to keep consistency with previous simulations modeling the formation of close-in super-Earth systems \citep[e.g.][]{izidoroetal17} we set the disk inner edge at $r_{in}$=0.1~AU rather than at $\sim$0.3~AU.
-This is essentially the only difference between the setup of simulations which will be presented in this section and those presented before in this paper.
-However, to have better statistics when analyzing the long term dynamical evolution of planetary systems, for each scenario of Table \ref{tab:2} we have performed 50 simulations with slightly different initial conditions.
+To remain consistent with previous simulations of the formation of close-in super-Earth systems \citep[e.g.,][]{izidoroetal17} we set the disk inner edge at $\rm r_{in}$=0.1~AU rather than at $\sim$0.3~AU.
+This also matches the location of the actual inner edge of the disk according to \cite{mulders18}.
+This is essentially the only difference between the setup of the simulations presented in this section and those presented above.
+However, to have better statistics when analyzing the long-term dynamical evolution of planetary systems, for each scenario of Table \ref{tab:2} we performed 50 simulations with slightly different initial conditions.
 As before, each model is represented by an initial distribution of planetary embryos as described in Table \ref{tab:model}.
 After the gas disk dispersal, simulations are continued for an additional $\sim$50~Myr.
-Some particularly interesting cases were integrated up 300~Myr.
+Some particularly interesting cases were integrated up to 300~Myr.